 Compatibility issues with existing equipment

 In situations where an operator needs to replace existing triggering equipment for any reason, they may wish to replace this equipment with another type of sensor.
-Equipment commonly used to trigger trackside equipment is often not compatible with other technology.
-The only option for the operator is to change out all the equipment or none, preventing the implementation of gradual changes or the advantage of a simple fix to a hot spot with a better performing product.
+Equipment commonly used to trigger trackside equipment is often not compatible with other technologies.
+The only option for the operator is to change out all of the equipment or none, preventing the implementation of gradual changes or the advantage of a simple fix to a hot spot with a better performing product.

 A significant advantage provided by Frauscher systems is the ability to seamlessly integrate with downstream controllers and other types of equipment.
 They offer the flexibility of providing analog or digital outputs, and they are also compatible with other types of triggering equipment.
 Operators have the option to implement a serial interface that allows status information to be retrieved.
 Outputs from the Wheel Sensor Converter WSC allows them to simulate a traversing to test upstream equipment and confirm proper triggering.